emiljdd/Tweepy-SparkTwitterI/README.md

 ### Step 1

 We must first load the necessary parts of pyspark that will allow us to create a SparkContext, which is the initial state to allow Spark functionality.
 Along with that we will iniate Spark Streaming, which will allow us to collect live streaming data.
-Finally, we will initiate pyspark.sql to allow sequel like queries when we are retrieving the tweets for visualization.
+Finally, we will initiate pyspark.sql to allow SQL queries when we are retrieving the tweets for visualization.

+               from pyspark import SparkContext
+               from pyspark.streaming import StreamingContext
+               from pyspark.sql import SQLContext
+               from pyspark.sql.functions import desc